Pandya Store

 Pandya Store is an Indian Hindi-language television family drama series that premiered from 25 January 2021 to 26 May 2024 on Star Plus.
 It streams digitally on Disney+ Hotstar.
 Produced by Sunjoy Waddhwa and Commal Waddhwa under their banner Sphere Origins, the series is an official adaptation of Star Vijay's Tamil series Pandian Stores.
-One of the longest running Indian television soap operas, the series starred Kinshuk Mahajan, Shiny Doshi, Akshay Kharodia, Kanwar Dhillon, Mohit Parmar, Alice Kaushik, Simran Budharup, Kruttika Desai, Priyanshi Yadav and Rohit Chandel.
+One of the longest running Indian television soap opera, the series starred Kinshuk Mahajan, Shiny Doshi, Akshay Kharodia, Kanwar Dhillon, Mohit Parmar, Alice Kaushik, Simran Budharup, Kruttika Desai, Priyanshi Yadav and Rohit Chandel.

 Premise

 Gautam and Dhara Pandya, a middle-class married couple, manage the Pandya Store.
 In addition to running the business, Dhara also takes care of Gautam's three younger brothers: Dev, Shiva, and Krish.
 Shiva is married to Raavi, while Dev is married to Rishita.
 The story follows Dhara's efforts to keep the family united despite numerous challenges.
 Later, Dhara and Gautam adopt Yashodhan, the son of a con woman, Shweta, who had deceitfully married Krish.
 However, Shweta later reforms and allows Krish to marry Prerna.
 Dev and Rishita have two children—a daughter, Natasha, and a son, Shesh—while Raavi and Shiva have a son named Rishank.
 Eventually, the Pandya couples pass away, and the story shifts focus to Natasha, her Pandya siblings' struggles, and her love story with Dhawal Makwana.
 After overcoming several hardships, the couple reunites with their daughter, Naveli, and both families come together for a happy ending.